SLOTH: Lightweight Detection and Localization of On-Chip Fail-Slow Failures for DNN Accelerators

 \textit{Case 3:} $t$ is in the bucket $b$.
 In this case, the frequency counter is incremented by 1.
 If the frequency reaches the threshold $H$, the trace pattern is considered a candidate for Stage-2.
 If the pattern already exists in the Stage-2 list, its statistics are updated via update function; otherwise, a new pattern entry will be created.
 If the Stage-2 list has reached its capacity, typical replacement strategies such as frequency-based, probability-based, or arrival-time-based policies can be applied.
 In our design, we use an arrival-time-based replacement policy to ensure correct insertion of trace patterns.

 \textbf{Update}.
 Given a trace pattern and its attributes, the update operation modifies the corresponding entry in the Stage-2 pattern list to maintain the overall statistical information.
-For communication trace patterns, this includes updating metrics such as data volume and communication endpoints.
-For computation patterns, the update includes floating-point operation count, core id, and other relevant metrics.
-Additionally, all trace patterns have to maintain the timestamp of their first appearance and their duration, which are essential for localizing failure intervals during root cause analysis.
+The pattern matcher classifies each trace entry using two features: (1) \textbf{spatial location} (executing/src/dst core ID) and (2) \textbf{operator resource footprint} (memory consumption, FLOPs, etc.).
+Entries matching a previously observed pattern are compressed in-place, reducing storage and downstream analysis costs without requiring offline post-processing.
+For communication patterns, this includes updating metrics like data shapes.
+For computation patterns, the update includes average FLOPs and other relevant metrics.
+Additionally, all trace patterns maintain the timestamp of their first appearance and their duration, which are essential for root cause analysis.

 \textbf{Example}: Figure \ref{fig:sketch} shows a running example of Fail-Slow Sketch.
 To insert coming trace $Comp4$, Stage-1 extracts its pattern $cp4$. $cp4$ has been inserted into corresponding bucket before, so Fail-Slow Sketch adds the frequency of the bucket by 1 and finishes inserting.
 When inserting trace $Comm2$, the frequency of the bucket reaches threshold $H = 10$ and there is space in Stage-2's pattern list.
 Therefore, Fail-Slow Sketch create a new trace pattern ($cm2$,10,128,5) for $Comm2$ through \textit{Creation} operation, in which $cm2$ is the trace pattern, 10 is $cm2$'s frequency, 128 is the data volume and 5 is the destination of communication.
 Besides, Fail-Slow Sketch performs \textit{Update} operation for existing pattern $cm1$ and \textit{Eviction} operation for deleted pattern $cp3$.
 After inserting all the traces, the compressed traces, also the trace patterns are stored in Stage-2's pattern list.